ibm-cloud-docs/sap/sap-provision-power-virtual-server-deploy-power-instances.md

     ```
     {: pre}

 In this example, a warning is generated because two NUMA nodes with an equal amount of CPU and memory were created.
-For more information, see [SAP Note 2923962](https://me.sap.com/notes/2923962).
+For more information, see [SAP Note 2923962](https://me.sap.com/notes/2923962){: external}.

 ## Next Steps
 {: #power-vs-set-up-power-next_steps}